angular/angular/aio/content/guide/angular-package-format.md

 #### Symbol

-A class, function, constant or variable contained in a module and optionally made visible to the external world via a module export.
+A class, function, constant, or variable contained in a module and optionally made visible to the external world via a module export.

 #### Module